-This Indonesian dish is a favourite in Bali and can be bought from roadside stalls for less than a dollar.
+This Indonesian dish is a favorite in Bali and can be bought from roadside stalls for less than a dollar.
 Make it yourself at home in less than 10 minutes for a quick midweek dinner with a difference.
 If the kids are at home because schools are closed and you need a fast and delicious dinner, nasi goreng is perfect.
 The fried rice dish features cabbage and fish sauce and a fried egg on top.

 If you’ve got a craving for fast food, do as the Americans do and make your own burgers at home.
-This simple beef burger recipe is super easy to follow and acts as a great base for adding your own culinary flare.
+This simple beef burger recipe is super easy to follow and acts as a great base for adding your own culinary flair.
 Perhaps you want to experiment with making your own Big Mac sauce, or maybe you’re happy with some melted cheese and onions.
 The best thing about cooking at home is that you can make it exactly as you like it so don’t be shy.

 England invented afternoon tea and while at the moment you can’t visit The Ritz or any of the other best afternoon teas in London, you can recreate this ritualistic meal at home.
 If you feel like fancy pastries are slightly beyond your cooking skills, then let’s focus on the sandwiches.
-Classic fillings include cheese and pickle, cucumber and butter and coronation chicken.
+Classic fillings include cheese and pickle, cucumber and butter, and coronation chicken.
 Cut your sandwiches into fingers and remember to remove the crusts.
-Homemade scones are relatively simple to make, or bake some small cupcakes for dessert.
-Lay your table with your finest crockery, pour a pot of tea and spend an afternoon grazing.
+Homemade scones are relatively simple to make or bake some small cupcakes for dessert.
+Lay your table with your finest crockery, pour a pot of tea, and spend an afternoon grazing.